truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 `id` is the found in the output of the `storage dataset query` command.
 Enter the property argument using the `=` delimiter to separate property and double-quoted value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns a table with type, service, and attachments for the specified pool ID.
+The command returns an empty line.

 #### Usage
 From the CLI prompt, enter:

 <code>storage dataset delete id="<i>tank/tank-e3</i>"</code>

-Where *4* is the number assigned to the pool by the system.
+Where *tank/tank-e3* is identifier for the dataset.

 {{< expand "Command Example" "v" >}}
 ```